 Don’t have enough space in your backyard for everything you want to do?
-Repurpose your front yard from grass and shrubs into a wildlife habitat.
+Consider re-purposing your front yard from grass and shrubs into a wildlife habitat.

-Limited on yard space or live in an apartment?
-Create a wildlife habitat on your deck or porch using flowerpots, whiskey half-barrels, hanging planters, a railing-mounted birdbath and a birdfeeder.
+Do you live in an apartment?
+Create a wildlife habitat on your deck or porch using flowerpots, whiskey half-barrels, hanging planters, a railing-mounted birdbath, and a bird feeder.
 Apply the tips listed above, but on a tiny scale.

 Prepare before planting

-Do your work in progressive steps: First the hard features, like boulders, fences, walls.
+Do your work in progressive steps: Subdivide the project by taking a section of a bed or small part of your yard and complete that before moving on.
+Start at the back of the area and work forward.
+First add the hard features, like boulders, fences, and walls.
 Then pathways.
-Pull weeds.
-Add soil amendments, if needed.
-Add trees and shrubs.
-Then birdbaths, feeders, and accessories, such as benches and yard ornaments.
-Finally, you’re ready to add plants!
+Ready the bed by pulling weeds and adding soil amendments, if needed.
+Now, it’s time to plant your trees and shrubs.
+Top off all your hard work with birdbaths, feeders, and accessories, such as benches and yard ornaments.

 It isn’t strictly necessary to use native plants, but there are significant benefits.
 Native plants have evolved over thousands of years to be at home in your soil, your climate and with the wildlife of your area.
-They’ll be more hardy, as well as pest and disease resistant.
-Moreover, most won’t need to be watered once they become established (so long as you plant species suited to the soil and moisture conditions of your yard.)
+They’ll be hardier and more pest and disease resistant.
+Moreover, most don’t need to be watered once they become established, provided you plant species suited to the soil and moisture conditions of your yard.)

-Some gardeners plant their yards exclusively with native plants, finding beauty in the carefree look of plants that haven’t been “tampered” with by horticulturists.
-A bed of native flowers may look unkempt at first, but even the most skeptical people soon learn to see beauty in the look of these plants – especially when butterflies and birds start coming to visit.
+Some gardeners plant their yards exclusively with native plants, finding beauty in a carefree look that hasn’t been “tampered” with by horticulturists.
+A bed of native flowers may look unkempt at first, but even the most skeptical people soon learn to see the beauty of these plants—especially when butterflies and birds so obviously like them.

-If you prefer the cultivated, showy look that most garden center hybrids offer – symmetry, thickness, and more color choices — then go for it.
+If you prefer the cultivated, showy look that makes hybrids so beautiful—symmetry, thickness, and more color choices—then go for it.
 Just be aware that some (not all) of these hybridized plants have lost the genetic traits that attracted wildlife.
-Check a plant’s tag for wildlife information before purchasing.
+Furthermore, some now have been genetically altered to contain insecticides.
+Check a plant’s tag before buying.

 Diversity and research

 You’ll probably go through several plans before you decide on a final layout.
 Once you do, it’s time to be selective about plants.
 Diversity is a key to success because it offers benefits to a broader range of species.
 For example, butterflies and honeybees need nectar flowers.
 Hummingbirds do, too, but they gravitate toward tube-shaped ones.
-Raccoons, opossums, and birds need well-considered trees for resting, nesting and hiding.
+Raccoons, Opossums, and birds need well-considered trees for resting, nesting and hiding.
 Rabbits like tall grasses.
-You get the idea – whether the habitat you’re creating is limited to flowerpots on your patio or covers an entire yard, diversity matters.
+Whether the habitat you’re creating is limited to flowerpots on your patio or covers an entire yard, diversity matters.

-There are many sources of information available, including a local native plant society, garden clubs, the county agricultural extension agency, your state’s wildlife commission, local library, bookstores and the internet.
+There are many sources of information available, including a local native plant society, garden clubs, the county agricultural extension agency, your state’s wildlife commission, local library, bookstores, and the internet.
 Visit natural areas, like state parks, to see wildlife plants firsthand.
-Many of these places offer field guides for native plants or guided tours.
+Many of these places offer field guides for native plants and guided tours.

 Select plant varieties that bloom and fruit at differing times of the year.
-Choose species that keep their berries or seeds into early fall, late fall and winter.
-Some plants produce berries that are only eaten by wildlife as a last resort.
-Include some of those, too; they’re a safety net for tough times when everything has been eaten up (usually in late winter.)
+Choose species that keep their berries or seeds into early fall, late fall, and winter.
+Some plants produce berries that are only eaten as a last resort—include some of those, too; they’re a safety net for tough times when everything else is gone (usually in late winter.)

 New housing development?

-*Here’s one reason: About 54 million Americans use 800 million gallons of gasoline each year mowing their lawns.
-Using one mower for an hour is equivalent to a 100-mile automobile ride in a newer car.
-According to the Environmental Protection Agency, all together, mowers contribute as much as 5 percent of the air pollution in the U.S.
+1 About 54 million Americans use 800 million gallons of gasoline each year to mow their lawns.
+Using one mower for an hour is equivalent to a hundred-mile automobile ride in a late-model car.
+According to the Environmental Protection Agency, all together, mowers contribute as much as 5 percent of the air pollution in the United States.